HaizeaRL/SENTIMENT_ANALYSIS/README.md

 ## Overview

-The prototype was developed in 2016 using `R` using `text mining`, `sentiment analysis` and `visualizations` to leverage these functionalities:
+The prototype was developed in 2016 using `R`, incorporating `text mining`, `sentiment analysis` and `visualizations` to leverage these functionalities:

 ![Use-case-diagram](./img/use_cases.png)